streamich/libreact/docs/mock.md

   loading?: React.ReactElement;
 }

-interface IMockComponent {
+interface IMockComponent extends React.ComponentClass {
-  implement(Implementation: React.Component | React.SFC);
+  implement(Implementation: React.ComponentClass | React.StatelessComponent);
 }
 ```

   - `loading` - React element to show while the mock is not implemented.
-  - `.implement` - use this method to set the implementation of your mock coponent.
+  - `.implement()` - use this method to set the implementation of your mock component.